DAI-Lab/cookiecutter-pypackage/{{cookiecutter.repository_name}}/README.md

 In this short tutorial we will guide you through a series of steps that will help you getting started with **{{ cookiecutter.project_name }}**.

-## 1. TODO: Put a title here

-TODO: Provide a step by step guide here.
+TODO: Create a step by step guide here.

 # What's next?